black77dragon/DragonShield/README.md

    - Select DragonShield → My Mac and press ⌘R

 8. **Bundled Python Interpreter**
+   - Copy a standalone `Python.framework` (e.g. from the [python.org macOS universal2 installer](https://www.python.org/downloads/macos/)) into `DragonShield.app/Contents/Frameworks`.
-   - The app looks for a bundled `Python.framework` first.
-If unavailable, set `DS_PYTHON_PATH` to a standalone interpreter, e.g. `/Library/Frameworks/Python.framework/Versions/3.12/bin/python3`.
+   - The app first checks this location when starting the parser.
+If the framework isn't bundled, set `DS_PYTHON_PATH` to an external interpreter, e.g. `/Library/Frameworks/Python.framework/Versions/3.12/bin/python3`.

 > **⚠️ Important**: The current build is developer-only.
 Replace the default DB key with a Keychain-managed key before storing real data.